 The highlight, however, is the manicured gardens.
 They contain statues of all the monarchs connected to the Alcázar amongst long rows of trees, marble and water features.

-As mentioned above, the queue can be a bit slow, so buying tickets in advance is a good idea.
+The queue for the Alcázar can be a bit slow, so buying tickets in advance is a good idea.
+The Alcázar is free on Thursdays.

 Opening Hours – From June 15 to September 15, the Alcázar is open from 8:15 am to 2:45 pm (last admission 2:15 pm); from September 16 to June 14, it’s open from 8:15 pm to 8 pm (last admission 7:15 pm).